PaddlePaddle/PARL/benchmark/torch/coma/README.md

 ## StarCraft II Installation
-The environment is based on the full game of StarCraft II (version >= 3.16.1).
+The environment is based on the full game of StarCraft II.
 To install the game, follow the commands bellow, or check more detail in [SMAC](https://github.com/oxwhirl/smac#installing-starcraft-ii)

 ### Linux
 ```shell